 Contra Costa Medical Career College DMS Program is Nationally Accredited by the Accrediting Council for Continuing Education and Training, Recognized by the US Department of Education, and Approved by the California State Bureau for Private Postsecondary Education.
 Graduates from this program are eligible to sit for the ARRT Exam.
 After graduates take and pass the ARRT exam they will be eligible to sit for the ARDMS exam.

-The Contra Costa Medical Career College Diagnostic Medical Sonography program entrance exam availability and application process will begin Monday March 4, 2019 at 9:00am.
-The application deadline is Friday, May 3, 2019 at 4:00pm.
-Successful candidate interviews will be ongoing from March through May 2019.
-18 qualified students will be accepted into the June 2019 evening program.
-All applicants will be notified of acceptance or non-acceptance by May 10, 2019.
-Mandatory orientation will be held Friday, June 7, 2019 at which time half of the program tuition will be due.
+The Contra Costa Medical Career College Diagnostic Medical Sonography program entrance exam availability and application process will begin Tuesday, September 3rd, 2019 at 9:00am.
+The application deadline is Friday, November 1st, 2019 at 4:00pm.
+Successful candidate interviews will be ongoing from September through November 2019.
+18 qualified students will be accepted into the January 2020 day program.
+All applicants will be notified of acceptance or non-acceptance by December 2019.
+Mandatory orientation will be held soon after acceptance letters have been announced, at which time half of the program tuition will be due.
 Students will purchase textbooks, scrubs and complete the mandatory drug screen and background check at this time.
-The 2019 evening cohort is scheduled to begin Monday, June 24, 2019.
+The 2020 day cohort is scheduled to begin Monday, January 6th, 2019.